Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Related Works

 \subsection{\ac{IMU}-Based \ac{OnHWR}}

 Early \ac{IMU}-based handwriting recognition relied heavily on manual feature engineering and statistical modeling.
-Researchers typically employed sensor fusion techniques, such as quaternion-based complementary filters, to reconstruct motion trajectories from raw accelerometer and gyroscope signals \cite{imu_dtw_1}.
-Dynamic time warping served as the standard approach for handling temporal variations in isolated characters \cite{imu_dtw_1,imu_dtw_2}.
-For more complex sequences, probabilistic models like hidden Markov models were used for both character classification \cite{imu_hmm_dtw} and continuous text spotting in 3D space \cite{imu_svm_hmm}.
-Despite their utility, these methods often struggled with sensor noise, sensor bias and the significant variability found in individual writing styles.
+Researchers typically employed sensor fusion techniques, such as quaternion-based complementary filters, to reconstruct motion trajectories from raw accelerometer and gyroscope signals~\cite{imu_dtw_1}.
+Dynamic time warping served as the standard approach for handling temporal variations in isolated characters~\cite{imu_dtw_1,imu_dtw_2}.
+For more complex sequences, probabilistic models like hidden Markov models were used for both character classification~\cite{imu_hmm_dtw} and continuous text spotting in 3D space~\cite{imu_svm_hmm}.
+Despite their utility, these methods often struggled with sensor noise, sensor bias, and the significant variability found in individual writing styles.

 The advent of deep learning shifted the focus toward end-to-end neural networks that extract features directly from raw data.
-Architectures combining \acp{CNN} and \ac{LSTM} networks became the standard for capturing spatial and temporal dependencies.
-By using \ac{CTC} loss, these models align unsegmented sensor streams to text, which enables robust word and sentence recognition \cite{imu_cnn_lstm_1,imu_cnn_lstm_2}.
-More recently, research has shifted toward efficiency.
-This includes exploring lightweight architectures and specialized training strategies designed to maintain high performance without the heavy computational costs typically associated with deep models \cite{rewi}.
+Architectures combining \acp{CNN} and \ac{LSTM} networks became the standard for capturing local and temporal dependencies.
+By using the \ac{CTC} loss, these models align unsegmented sensor streams with text, enabling robust word and sentence recognition~\cite{imu_cnn_lstm_1,imu_cnn_lstm_2}.
+More recently, research has shifted toward efficiency, driven by the need to deploy recognition on resource-constrained devices.
+This includes exploring lightweight architectures and specialized training strategies designed to maintain high performance without the heavy computational costs typically associated with deep models~\cite{rewi}.